Spending time planning a road trip is a no-go for some. “Don’t bother! Just get out there and ride. The road is the journey”…

 I missed these two incredible places simply because I didn’t know they existed… 🙁

 Realizing this, I sat down and started to make a Google Map.
 Plotting all the places and roads I wanted to see.
 The list was not too long in the beginning, but it has grown over the years and now contains almost 250 locations in Norway.
-When I have visited any of them, I change the colour of the pin to Green.
-Places I want to see, are still Red…
+When I visit any of them, I change the color of the pin to Green…📌

 This site was born…

 If you have ever made your own Google Map, you might know that it is a bit limited.
 You can add some small photos and some uncoded text.
 That’s it.
 Realizing the popularity of my map, the next step was of course to webify it.
-Hence, this site that you are looking at right now.
+By creating a site, I can offer a rich description of the road or location, photos, videos, .gpx files, weather forecast and even a road description from where you are located!
+All for free!

 Make your own Bucket list right here

-As an added functionality on this site, you and other visitors can click a button on each of the locations.
+To add functionality to the site, you and other visitors can make your own personal Bucket list within my list simply by click a button on each of the pages.
 This adds the location to your very own Bucket list — available from the top menu point called “YOU -> Your Bucket List”.
-But know this; if you just start adding to your list, the list is based on what is stored in a cookie that is downloaded.
-If the cookie is deleted, you use a different browser or the phone, the list is no longer available…

-Hope you enjoy the site, and if you do, drop me some words in the comments below.
-And register to store your own bucket list for future Norway adventures.
+Anyways; hope you enjoy the site, and if you do, drop me some words in the comments below.
+And register to store your own bucket list for future Norway adventures!

 Back to E16…

-By the way, there are two really great alternatives from Aurlandsvangen; you can either stay on E16 and drive through the world’s longest road tunnel, Lærdalstunnelen 24.5 km long, or drive over it on Norwegian Scenic Route Aurlandsfjellet where you also can include the great viewing point Stegastein.
-A total of 47 km on road 5627.
+By the way, back to my starting point at Aulangsvagen.
+There are two really great alternatives if going north; you can either stay on E16 and drive through the world’s longest road tunnel, Lærdalstunnelen 24.5 km long, or drive over it on Norwegian Scenic Route Aurlandsfjellet where you also can include the great viewing point Stegastein.
+A total of 47 magic km on road 5627. 🙌👌

 Interested in the topic?
 Read my post “HOW to plan a motorcycle trip”.